K-Phoen/k-phoen.github.io/_drafts/rulerz-specifications-and-symfony-are-in-a-boat.md

 ---

 In [my previous article](http://blog.kevingomez.fr/2015/02/07/on-taming-repository-classes-in-doctrine-among-other-things/), I tried to answer the following question: **how do you keep your Doctrine repositories from growing exponentially**?
 Long story short, I came up with a generic solution based on the [Specification pattern](http://en.wikipedia.org/wiki/Specification_pattern) that essentially **abstracts and simplifies** the way we write and compose **queries**.
-And the best part is that it works with Doctrine but also with any other datasource.
+And the best part is that it works with Doctrine but also with any other data-source.

 **[RulerZ](https://github.com/K-Phoen/rulerz) was born**.

 Of course, there was a real need behind my previous question.
-For one of my current projects, I wanted to be able to switch from one datasource to another.
+For one of my current projects, I wanted to be able to switch from one data-source to another.
 My application would use Doctrine in development and production environment but for tests I wanted my data to live in memory.

 First thing first, I needed to be able to **manipulate** my **data**.